- I be that pretty motherfucker, Harlem's what I'm reppin

 - Love Is a Drug: Both inverted and played straight in "L$D."

-- Odd Friendship: He and Tyler The Creator have become very close since they toured together.
+- Odd Friendship: He and Tyler, the Creator have become very close since they toured together.
+Also he and Lana Del Rey and UK rapper Skepta.

 - Perishing Alt-Rock Voice: Rare non-rock example in "L$D"